gabriele-h/almapipo/README.md

 Please make use of a virtual environment.
 See https://docs.python.org/3/library/venv.html for further info.

-## Install All From `requirements.txt`
+## Install almapipo

-The requirements are actually defined within `setup.py` and `requirements.txt` has just one entry referring to that.
+The requirements are defined within `setup.py`.
 Installing almapipo via pip will install the requirements as defined in `setup.py` automatically.

 **The following is only necessary if you got the code directly via Github:**